sukirman1901/Nidejia-Dashboard/README.md

 Get in Touch:
 Explore Nidejia Dashboard on GitHub and feel free to reach out for any inquiries, feedback, or collaboration opportunities.

+Figma project from https://shaynakit.com/details/nidejia-dashboard-pages-design, you can download from this.

 #I used the Tailwind CSS framework to build this interface.#